Epsilon-Neighborhood Decision-Boundary Governed Estimation (EDGE) of 2D Black Box Classifier Functions: Computational Experiments

 \subsection{Case Study: Power Grid with Renewable Sources}

-Consider a power grid network represented by a set of buses $i\in\B$, generators $g\in\G$ and transmission lines $ij\in\mathcal{L}$.
-The DC Optimal Power Flow (DC OPF) formulation is a grid model commonly used for stability analysis, enabling real-time response to varying demands \& renewable power generation ~\citep{bynum2021proactive,purchala2005usefulness}.
+Consider a grid network represented by a set of buses $i\in\B$, generators $g\in\G$ and transmission lines $ij\in\mathcal{L}$.
+The DC Optimal Power Flow (DC-OPF) formulation is a grid model commonly used for stability analysis, enabling real-time response to varying demands and renewable power generation ~\citep{purchala2005usefulness}.
 The minimization problem of Eq. ~\eqref{eq:dcOPFsubset} determines the most economical operating point for a power grid, where $c_g$ is the operational cost associated with generator $g$ and $p_g$ is its power output: